 - Be caused by inflammation and demyelination (loss of the myelin that covers the nerve cells) in the central nervous system

-The episode usually has no associated fever or infection and is followed by a complete or partial recovery.
+An episode can include one or more than one symptom.
+It usually has no associated fever or infection and is followed by a complete or partial recovery.

 Like MS, CIS is not directly inherited, and it is not contagious.
-CIS is two to three times more common in women than men.
-Seventy percent of people diagnosed with CIS are between the ages of 20 and 40 years (average 30 years) but people can develop CIS at older or younger ages.
+CIS is 2 to 3 times more common in women than men.
+Seventy percent of people diagnosed with CIS are between the ages of 20 and 40 years (the average age is 30).
+But people can develop CIS at older or younger ages.